Surgeon, General to Specific

 Surgeons are among the highest paid salary-based professionals in any industry but, unlike sports stars and film actors, there aren't too many people arguing that they don't deserve every penny.

-It’s a tale of two lives, really - you’ll get worked to the bone (literally) and be physically, mentally and emotionally exhausted at the end of every day, but during the rare moments that you are home and able to relax, you will likely be living in the lap of luxury (which, by the way, is a small but very comfortable lap indeed), all of your fundamental needs will be met, you’ll have yourself a trophy wife (or husband) if that’s what you want; your 2.5 kids that will make their way through their private school and probably become surgeons themselves, and you’ll be able to take vacations that will make the rest of us drool.
+It's a tale of two lives, really—you'll get worked to the bone (literally) and be physically, mentally and emotionally exhausted at the end of every day, but during the rare moments that you are home and able to relax, you will likely be living in the lap of luxury (which, by the way, is a small but very comfortable lap indeed), all of your fundamental needs will be met, you'll have yourself a trophy wife (or husband) if that's what you want, your 2.5 kids who will make their way through their private school and probably become surgeons themselves, and you'll be able to take vacations that will make the rest of us drool.

 So what you have to ask yourself is this: "Could I stomach reaching my hand inside a few chest cavities or rewiring a few brains for hours every day from now until early retirement?"
 If so—gross.
 But great!
 The world needs you people a lot more than it needs ambulance chasing lawyers, mediocre politicians, and running backs.